klendathu2k/Obsidian/2022 Week 13/sPhenix Handy Remote Execution Coordinator 1.md

 sPHENIX Handy Remote Execution Koordinator (*working title*)
 ![[Pasted image 20220323093933.png|400]]

+---

 ### Current status

-1. pass1 runs and can be scaled to more nevents and jobs
+1. pass1 runs with direct submission with prun
-2. root files *can* be copied back to /sphenix/users/sphnxpro directly...
+	- root files *can* be copied back to /sphenix/users/sphnxpro directly...
 	- would prefer to stage back via rucio ...
-3. next step is to get pass2 up and running
+2. working to generalize so that the job description is expressed as a single yaml file input to pchain... (more discussion on Wednesday)